TheRustyPickle/TradingAverage/README.md

 <h4> What it does</h4>

-Takes a Order History CSV or XLSX file with the name (exchangename).csv/xlsx and prints/creates a txt file with all coin name, average buy/sell and total traded amount.
+Takes a Order History CSV or XLSX file with the name (exchangename).csv/xlsx and creates a txt file with all coin name, average buy/sell and total traded amount.

 Exchange | File Name |
 --- | --- |